Trade mark attorney

 Work experience

 As this is a relatively small profession, and even large firms often recruit no more than two graduates each year, competition for jobs is keen.
-Getting involved in the law or marketing-related societies at your university will help show employers your interest in the sector and in branding issues.
+Try to get some work experience in a law firm and get involved in law or marketing-related societies at your university.
+This will help show employers your interest in the sector and in branding issues.

 Find out more about the different kinds of work experience and internships that are available.